bdfaus/Disaster-Response-Pipeline/README.md

 ## About
 This project is an ETL and Machine Learning pipeline on text message data in a disaster scenario.
 The goal is to correctly classify messages in the event of a disaster in order to reach distressed persons in the population of the disaster.
 Data provided by Figure Eight.

+The message data in the .csv files provided is not balanced.
+There are very few of some categories.
+In order to mitigate problems this might create, the model is built to maximize recall (or minimize false negatives).
+The thought process behind minimizing false negatives is that too much help is better than not enough.

 ## Use
 1. Run process_data.py with the following command line arguments (in this order):
   - messages csv file, categories csv file, and filepath of the database in which to save the cleaned data